mickael-kerjean/filestash-website/_posts/2018-05-31-release-note-v0.1.md

 >
 > A random dude (me)

-Nuage has brought org mode out of emacs:
+Filestash has brought org mode out of emacs:

 ![menubar view](http://archive.kerjean.me/public/2018/nuage_orgmode.jpg)

-Nuage v0.1 release brought a lot of the sweetness that makes org mode awesome without denaturing it or trying to reinvent it but rather by making it available to any touch based devices:
+Filestash v0.1 release brought a lot of the sweetness that makes org mode awesome without denaturing it or trying to reinvent it but rather by making it available to any touch based devices:
 - todolist: supports for tags with inheritance, checkbox, priority and more
 - agenda: supporting everything from the todolist + recurrent event
 - toggle button: fold headlines